Market (2003 film)

 Market is a 2003 Indian crime film directed by Jay Prakash, starring Manisha Koirala.
 The film follows the story of Muskaan Bano (Manisha Koirala) from her life in Indian brothels after being sold there by her Arab husband to her attempts at revenge later in life.
 The film garnered a decent opening and was a surprise success of the year.
-It was declared "average" at the box office.
+It was declared "Semihit" at the box office.